 AB569: Treatment for Drug Resistant Bacterial Infections

-AB569 is a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs and urinary tract.
+AB569 is a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs.
 It also has potential to be modified for use in other indications, including adaptation as a topical cream for bacterial skin infections.

 AB569 has a mechanism of action that differs from the mechanism of action of antibiotics.
-AB569 has orphan drug status in the U.S. for the treatment of Pseudomonas aeruginosa infections in the respiratory tracts of patients with cystic fibrosis.
-AB569 has orphan medicinal product designation in Europe for the treatment of cystic fibrosis.
+AB569 has orphan drug status from the U.S. FDA for the treatment of Pseudomonas aeruginosa infections in the respiratory tracts of patients with cystic fibrosis.
+AB569 has orphan medicinal product designation from the European Medicines Agency for the treatment of cystic fibrosis.

 Arch has developed a group of novel synthetic peptides and peptide conjugates that employ a novel chemistry (non-toxic, and environmentally friendly process) to react with solid surfaces such as metals, and plastics to generate new materials that display new surface properties.